 By Jay Shiffler – Vice President of Business Development, WHECO World Wide Services

 For agents and underwriters, the process of gathering information and performing due diligence when insuring cranes, should be detailed and thorough.
-In addition, consideration must be given to how you will manage the post-accident experience should an accident occur.
+Additionally, consideration must be given to how you will manage the post-accident experience should an accident occur.
 That means having a post-accident plan of action that includes having an established and trusted team of vendors and advisers that will assist you through the process.
 Unfortunately, it is often not until a crane accident occurs that you realize you may not have that team in place.
-Only then do you discover some not so pleasant and inherent truth’s about crane accidents.
-In my 32 years of crane experience including 7 years of dealing specifically with post-accident insurance losses I have discovered some hard truths about crane accidents:
+Only then do you discover some not-so-pleasant truths inherent to crane accidents.
+In my 32 years of crane experience, including seven years of dealing specifically with post-accident insurance losses, I have discovered some hard truths about crane accidents:

 – Crane accidents draw a crowd

-A lot of outside parties are attracted to crane accidents and it’s not just plaintiff attorneys.
-The OEM’s and their dealers and agents, repair and restoration specialists, TPA’s and forensics specialists all line up looking for an opportunity to get involved.
+A lot of outside parties are attracted to crane accidents, and it’s not just plaintiff attorneys.
+The OEMs and their dealers and agents, repair and restoration specialists, TPAs and forensics specialists—all line up looking for an opportunity to get involved.
 Having that established team of trusted professionals in place up-front should eliminate having to sort through the rush.
-And, depending on the incident OSHA may be called in to investigate.
+Furthermore, depending on the incident, OSHA may be called in to investigate.

 – Crane accidents can be, and usually are, very expensive

-Cranes and crane components are expensive and so can the injury and collateral damage caused by crane accidents.
-Often times the collateral damages outweigh the actual equipment damage.
+Cranes and crane components are expensive, and so can be the injury and collateral damage caused by crane accidents.
+Often times, the collateral damages outweigh the actual equipment damage.
 So you and your team should have mitigation and maybe subrogation high on your radar screen.

 – There is a difference between processing and managing a claim